 Sometimes natural remedies, chickens can have a worm overload.
 It is best to have a fecal float done by your veterinary, which costs about $10 so that you know what types of worms your chickens may have.
 There are wormers made specifically for chickens on the market, but the majority of them kill one or two types of worms.
 What is the best wormer to use? there are multiple wormers on the market for chickens, but most of them kill only a couple types of worms.
 Fall of 2017 we had chickens looking fine one day and dropping dead the next day.
 It was crazy they all looked so beautiful, what could be causing them to drop dead?
 I took fecal samples to my veterinary to do fecal float, which costs about $10.
 He determined my chickens had three types of worms.
 I did research and found that a number of poultry keepers had used Safeguard for Goats, yes for goats.
 We tried it and within 3 days our chickens stopped dying. a week later after administering safeguard for goats I took a fecal sample back to my veterinary and he found no worms, it worked extremely well.

 Because chickens are consumed as food sometimes it is tricky to find a good wormer, because of all the regulations by giving drugs to chickens.
-Safeguard is good because it is broad spectrum killing pretty much every type of worm.
-This is dosage we use however we recommend that you consult with your veterinary to determine the type of worms your chickens may have and for treatment recommended.
+Safeguard for Goats is good because it is broad-spectrum killing pretty much every type of worm.
+We have the dosage we use noted here, however, we recommend that you consult with your veterinary before administering.

 .25 ml for bantam size

 1 ml for Jersey Giant Size chicken